Dalocklei/learngit/readme.txt

 some new changes!
 third changes!
 fourth changes!
-create a new branch is quick!
+create a new branch is quick AND simple!